ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: Conclusion

 \section{Conclusion}

 This paper studied the possibility of connecting LLM with WSN, aimed at i) expanding LLM's knowledge landscape to the physical world, and ii) transforming the human interaction with WSN.
-Towards this aim, it presented \pname, an LLM-powered real-time Bluetooth device tracking system. \pname mainly comprises three key components: sniffing nodes, database, and LLM.
-Its novelties lie in two aspects: i) a reliable and efficient BLE packet grouping algorithm; and ii) an LLM fine-tuning strategy that combines both SFT and RLHF.
 We have built a prototype of \pname and evaluated its performance in three different, realistic scenarios.
 Experimental results confirm the localization accuracy superiority of \pname compared to existing approaches.
 Experiments also showcase the new way of information integration and human interaction with WSN.